Oldřich Škácha

 Oldřich Škácha (16 October 1941 – 29 March 2014) was a Czech photographer and anti-communist dissident during the Czechoslovak Socialist Republic era in the 1970s.
 He was a signatory of Charter 77 in 1977.

 Škácha worked as a photographer for numerous Czech and Czechoslovak magazines and publications, as well as Barrandov Studios.
-He was known as a longtime photographer of Vaclav Havel during the communist and post-communist periods.
+He was known as a longtime photographer of Václav Havel during the communist and post-communist periods.

 Oldřich Škácha died from a lengthy illness on 29 March 2014, at the age of 72.